sahrabalikci/HW6/README.md

-# Todo List App
+# To do List App

-A modern todo list application built with HTML, CSS, and JavaScript.
+A to do list application built with HTML, CSS, and JavaScript.
+This project was built with the help of the Cursor AI vibe coding tool.

 ## Features